EvernodeXRPL/evernode-sdk/hotpocket/tutorial-instance-sync.md

 # HotPocket instance synchronization

 HotPocket uses a synchronization mechanism which allows the nodes in the cluster to compare with and sync with each other.
-This allows the entire cluster to maintains a canonical state which has the support of the majority of the UNL nodes.
+This allows the entire cluster to maintain a canonical state which has the support of the majority of the UNL nodes.
 In [node recovery](tutorial-multinode.md#node-recovery) and [persisting data](tutorial-persistdata.md) tutorials, it was shown how the filesystem "state" stays in-sync between all the nodes.

-In addition to filesystem "state" sync, HotPocket also handles syncing of contract configuration sync as well.
+In addition to filesystem "state" sync, HotPocket also handles syncing of contract configuration as well.
 This means the configuration used to setup the contract must also be the same across the cluster.
-The combination of "state" and configuration sync combined, provides a powerfull way for a cluster to create newly cloned instances.
+The combination of "state" and configuration sync, provides a powerfull way for a cluster to create newly cloned instances of itself.
 This allows a new blank HotPocket node to become a part of an existing contract cluster with a minimul set of information.
 Let's demonstrate that using a simple contract and `hpdevkit`.

 ## Create a new smart contract

 1. Run `hpdevkit clean` to make sure any previous clusters are purged.
+This article assumes your hpdevkit cluster size is 3 (default size).
 2. Run `hpdevkit gen nodejs blank-contract colorscontract` to create a new contract for this tutorial.
 3. Navigate to 'colorscontract' directory and run `npm install`.